 I teach veterinary students and I organize a course in "Molecular Infection Biology" for PhD students.

-I'm the research leader of two on-going projects:
+I'm the research leader of three on-going projects:

 I'm also involed in: